LeeKyoungIl/leekyoungil.github.io/_posts/blog/2019-06-01-How-effective-is-the-change-in-the-configuration-of-the-G1GC?.markdown

 ![image](https://user-images.githubusercontent.com/4101636/58750838-dea69080-84d1-11e9-9de0-7a66298ffa27.png){: width="100%" }

 Because of One object was stored in one region, <br>
-the FullGC(Long Stop-The-World) doesn't occur because the GC affects only <br>
+the FullGC(Long Stop-The-World) doesn't occur, <br>
-one the region when GC occurs. <br>
+because the GC affects only one the region when GC occurs. <br>

 <b>this is my speculation.</b>

 My conclusion is that you have a large memory size to handle per request.<br>
-We have to try it.
+You should consider it.